Green Tea v Covid

 I love the taste of the herbs, perfectly blended with Rooibos tea.
 But until I really researched them all that, I realized what an amazing combination and marriage they are.

 (Foeniculum vulgare) is a member of the carrot family.
 The plant is tall and statuesque (Bertha!) with large glossy stems and light, feathery leaves.
 It blooms small yellow flowers that yield greenish-brown seeds with a licorice flavor.
-Fennel is renowned for digestive disorders since it stimulates the secretion of digestive enzymes, calms the digestive tract, prevents spasms, and improves absorption of nutrients.
+Fennel is renowned for digestive disorders since it stimulates the secretion of digestive enzymes, calms the digestive tract, prevents spasms, and improves the absorption of nutrients.
 That is just for starters!
 Some other benefits are fluid retention, gum disorders, diuretic properties, which help fight urinary tract infections, and strength.
 It contains calcium, magnesium, manganese, zinc, iron, selenium, and Vitamins A, C, and E.

 (Glycyrrhiza glabra) A woody perennial which has a bright green stem and dark green oval leaves.
 The flowers are shaped like peas.
 The big taproot with long branch roots can spread to 3 feet.
 Licorice is a tonic boost for the adrenal glands.
 It produces our ‘fight or flight’ hormones to help cope with stress.
-Glycyrrhizin has anti-allergic and anti-inflammatory value so eases and soothes the respiratory tract and arthritic pain.
-Licorice also helps in the stomach department, soothing indigestion, and reducing acid secretions.
+Glycyrrhizin has anti-allergic and anti-inflammatory value, so it eases and soothes the respiratory tract and arthritic pain.
+Licorice also helps in the stomach department, soothing indigestion and reducing acid secretions.
 It contains Iron, magnesium, potassium, selenium, lecithin, calcium, and vitamins A, B, C, and E.

 Lippia citriodora) is an aromatic shrub with pale green leaves and pale purple flowers.
 It eases spasms, settles the stomach, fights indigestion and flatulence, reduces fevers, and is a stimulant for the skin.
 Lemon Verbena is excellent for flavor and synergy.